GenTrajSim/UOP/README.md

                 'ice0':17,
                 'ice12':20}
   ## This model has a total of 31 categories, but only 11 of them are trained and can be supplemented.
-  ## If you go beyond 31 categories, you need to further modify the code.
+  ## If you exceed 31 categories, it is necessary for you to further modify the code.
   ```
 - More data can be added to train the Uni-OP, making it adaptable to more systems